jessfraz/blog/content/post/the-business-executives-guide-to-kubernetes.md

 date = "2019-07-23T08:09:26-07:00"
-title = "The Business Executive's Guide to Kubernetes" author = "Jessica Frazelle" description = "The hard truths about Kubernetes and what it means for your business." draft = true
+title = "The Business Executive's Guide to Kubernetes" author = "Jessica Frazelle" description = "Some hard truths about Kubernetes and what it means for your business." draft = true
 +++

 Hello!

 I thought it would be fun to write a post aimed towards business leaders making technology decisions for their organizations.
-There is a lot of hype in our field and very little truth in behind the hype.
+There is a lot of hype in our field and little truth in behind the hype.
+This post will cover some hard truths of Kubernetes and what it means for your organization and business.

 You might have heard the term "Kubernetes" and you might have been lead to believe that this will solve all the infrastructure pain for your organization.
-There is some truth to that, which I will not use this post to focus on.
+There is some truth to that, which will not be the focus of this post.
-Instead, I will use this post to focus on the downsides of Kubernetes, technically, and what that means in terms of your business.
+Let's dive in to some of these hard truths.

 ## Stateful Data is Hard